-Interview panels should be diverse: for example, they could include an appropriately senior staff member from a BAME background or a staff member who is registered as disabled.
+Interview panels should be diverse: for example, they could include an appropriately senior staff member from an ethnic minority background or a staff member who is registered as disabled.
 An executive board member should be responsible for key performance indicators for staff recruitment and the Workforce Race Equality Standard (WRES) action plan.
-BAME staff, and staff with any protected characteristic, should have equal opportunities to undertake development courses, leadership programmes, secondments and internal promotion through succession planning in their organisations.
+Ethnic minority staff, and staff with any protected characteristic, should have equal opportunities to undertake development courses, leadership programmes, secondments and internal promotion through succession planning in their organisations.